 Teams are encouraged to organize their own fundraising activities to cover building materials, travel, housing, and meal costs above and beyond what the MATE Center provides.
-The teams' only section of the ROV competition web site includes fundraising tips as well as "tools" (e.g. the MATE logo, a press release template, etc.) that teams can use to support their fundraising activities.
+The teams' only area includes fundraising tips as well as "tools" (e.g. the MATE logo, a press release template, etc.) that teams can use to support their fundraising activities.